hook-s3c/tmhc-go-boilerplate/README.md

-# tmhc-norvegicus
+# tmhc-go-boilerplate
-Super bad-ass TMHC project.
+Super bad-ass TMHC boilerplate project.

-This project can be found on https://github.com/hook-s3c/tmhc-norvegicus
+This project can be found on https://github.com/hook-s3c/tmhc-go-boilerplate

 ## Overview